Raphael-Chen/The.road.of.revival.in.C.programs/Platform_dependence/Like_Unix/Figures.in.APUE.md

 - Anything written to the master appears as input to the slave, and vice versa.
 Indeed, all the input to the slave comes from the user process above the pseudo terminal master.
 This behaves like a bidirectional pipe, but with the terminal line discipline module above the slave, we have additional capabilities over a plain pipe.

+#### Windowing System Terminal Emulation

+Windowing systems typically provide a terminal emulator so that we can use a shell to run our programs from a familiar command-line environment.
+The terminal emulator acts as an intermediary between a shell and the window manager.
+Each shell executes in its own window.
+This arrangement (with two shells running in different windows) is shown in Figure 19.4.

+The shell runs with its standard input, standard output, and standard error attached to the slave side of the PTY.
+The terminal emulator program opens the master side of the PTY.
+Besides acting as an interface to the windowing subsystem, the terminal emulator is responsible for emulating a particular type of terminal, which means it needs to respond to the escape codes associated with the type of device it is emulating.
+These codes are listed in the termcap and terminfo databases.

+Figure 19.4 Arrangement of processes for windowing system

+Figure 19.5 The script program

+#### script Program

+The script(1) program that is supplied with most UNIX systems makes a copy in a file of everything that is input and output during a terminal session.
+The program does this by placing itself between the terminal and a new invocation of our login shell.
+Figure 19.5 details the interactions involved in the script program.
+Here, we specifically show that the script program is normally run from a login shell, which then waits for script to terminate.

 ### 19.3 Opening Pseudo-Terminal Devices